lutzky/lutzky.github.io/content/posts/2021-10-10-software-parenting-3/index.md

 [^tinygo]: Unfortunately, [TinyGo does not yet support wifi](https://tinygo.org/docs/reference/microcontrollers/nodemcu/).

-One quirk of working with the BabyBuddy API is that reporting a diaper requires supplying the current time, even if our intention is "right now".
+One quirk of working with the BabyBuddy API is that reporting a diaper change requires supplying the time of change, even if our intention is "right now".
 That's easy enough on a Linux system, but microcontrollers don't generally have clocks.
 Thankfully, libraries such as [ESPDateTime](https://github.com/mcxiaoke/ESPDateTime) provide NTP support baked right into your program.
 At this point, the NodeMCU version worked, and replaced the previous implementation:

 [poobuttons-v2]: poobuttons-v2.jpg